Is erysipelas treatable? How to treat erysipelas at home

 • cuts.

-The state of the body, leading to a decrease in immunity:
+Condition of the body leading to decreased immunity:

 • stress;